Blendify/blender-manual/blender_docs/manual/render/post_process/freestyle/parameter_editor/line_set.rst

    Left pair: Contour; Right pair: External Contour.

 Suggestive Contour
-   Draws some lines which would form the contour of the mesh if the viewport was shifted.
+   Draws some lines which would form the *Silhouette* of the mesh if the view point was shifted.
    Depends on your view map settings for *Kr Derivative Epsilon* and *Sphere Radius* (further information: `File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf
    <https://wiki.blender.org/wiki/File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf>`__).